Hayatullah (detainee)

-Hayatullah is a citizen of Afghanistan who was held in extrajudicial detention in the United States' Bagram Theater Internment Facility.
+Hayatullah (born 1979) is a citizen of Afghanistan who was held in extrajudicial detention in the United States' Bagram Theater Internment Facility.

 He was interviewed by The New York Times in November 2007, and gave an account being held for 28 months, first in "the black prison" and then in Bagram.

 According to his account Hayatullah was a pharmacist, with no association with or knowledge of the Taliban's activities, who was apprehended because he had the same name as a Taliban leader, Hajji Hayatullah.

 Hayatullah described being held for forty days in "the black prison", which he believed was near the main prison at Bagram.